TSSG/libiec61850-docker/README.md

 > ./dockerrun.sh -e dev

-To see whether the broker is up and running have a look in the log files
+To see whether the container is up and running have a look in the log files

 > docker logs reserve-libiec61850-local